CanadianClimateDataPortal/climatedata-wp-theme/docs/translate-the-site.md

    wp --allow-root i18n make-mo languages/cdc/fr_CA.po
    ```

-New translations should now be available in the site.
+New translations should now be available on the site.

 Commit all the modified files to the repository (`.pot`, `.po`, `.mo`).